-One of the essential tasks of researchers is to stay up to date with scientific publications in their research field.
+An essential task of researchers is to stay up to date with scientific publications in their research field.
 However, this is challenging with an ever growing body of literature.
-We introduce Feedly, a tool that allows you to keep track on journals of interest.
+We introduce Feedly, a tool that allows you to keep track of journals of interest.

 Feedly is a web-based news aggregrator application based on Really Simple Syndication (RSS) feeds.
 RSS is a format with which websites provide a simplified version of their content.
 This content can come from news, blogs, social media posts and, not unimportantly, scientific journals without having to go to the content source site.
-You can run Feedly on your desktop or mobile (iOS and android), but there is also a cloud-based service available.
+You can run Feedly on your desktop or mobile (iOS and android).
+There is also a cloud-based service available.

 How to use Feedly

-An account is easily set up with an email activation process and can be connected with Facebook and Twitter.
-After creating an account, Feedly shows a clear user friendly interface in which you can set up feeds with a certain topic (e.g. ‘Journals’) to which you can assign specific feeds (e.g. journals of interest).
-This allows you to stay up to date on the latest published articles, which can be shared via e-mail, OneNote and several social media platforms.
+You can easily set up an account with an email activation process and can be connected to Facebook and Twitter.
+After you create an account, Feedly has a clear user-friendly interface in which you can set up feeds with a certain topic (e.g. 'Journals') to which you can assign specific feeds (e.g. journals of interest).
+This allows you to stay up to date on the latest published articles.
+These updates can be shared through e-mail, OneNote and several social media platforms.

-Additionally, Feedly allows you to gather the articles of interest found for the basis of, for example, a paper or a grant application in one place.
-This can be achieved by creating so-called boards.
-Individual and team boards can be build, the latter which can be shared with others (e.g. co-authors).
-Note that Feedly is free of charge up to 100 sources and creating three boards.
+Feedly also allows you to gather your research articles in one place.
+You can do this by creating 'boards'.
+Individual and team boards can be built, the latter which can be shared with others (e.g. co-authors).
+Note that Feedly is free of charge for up to 100 sources and three boards.

 Do you have more questions about Feedly?
 Please contact Irene Verhagen.